 4. Wrap it up

-Use newspaper, packing paper, bubblewrap, socks, clothes, blankets, and towels to protect your things.
+Use newspaper, packing paper, bubble cushioning roll, socks, clothes, blankets, and towels to protect your things.
 Wrap obvious fragile things like picture frames, mirrors, furniture, TVs and the like — and bundle up items that you pack inside of boxes, too.
 Remember, your stuff is going to be jiggling for miles on end once on its way.
 That’s a lot of movement.
 When in doubt, wrap it.

 5. Pack light